-Based on the T-NOVA requirements gathered in Deliverable D2.1 we identify that the modules in 8 should be present at marketplace level;
+Based on the T-NOVA requirements gathered in Deliverable D2.1 we identify that the modules in 8 should be present at marketplace level:,

-Figure 18.
+Figure 21.
 Marketplace components

 - Access control: this component provides authentication and authorization functionalities to manage the access to T-NOVA by the different stakeholders.
-In other words, it regulates who is allowed to access the T-NOVA system and what is it allowed to do. - Accounting module: this module is in charge of registering all business relationships (subscriptions, SLA evaluations and usage) and making the related information available for the billing system. - Dashboard: it is the graphical front-end displaying monitoring/utilization/status information about the provisioned T-NOVA services.
-It will have one different view for each of the stakeholders accessing the T-NOVA marketplace. - Brokerage module: it is the component that receives the customer requests, and will present at the customer the most suitable offerings that matches his/her requirements; depending on the applicable trading-policies the necessary actions to get the best price for each service+SLA when creating a new service starting from the VNFs will be carried out.
+In other words, it regulates who is allowed to access the T-NOVA system and what is it allowed to do. - Accounting module: this module is in charge of registering all business relationships (subscriptions and SLA evaluations) and making the related information available for the billing system. - Dashboard: it is the graphical front-end displaying monitoring/utilization/status information about the provisioned T-NOVA services.
+It will have different views for each of the stakeholders accessing the T-NOVA marketplace. - Brokerage module: it is the component that receives requests for VNFs, and will present the most suitable offerings; depending on the applicable tradingpolicies the necessary actions to get the best price for each VNF will be carried out.

-- the brokerage module will be connected to a service catalogue store at marketplace level that will store all the portfolio of offerings (service description, SLA, price) available in the T-NOVA marketplace. - SLA management module: it is the component that will register all the SLA agreements among the involved parties, checks if the SLAs have been fulfilled or not, and informs the accounting system for the pertinent billable items. - Billing system: It is the component that produces the bill for a customer on behalf of the Service Provider (SP).
-A bill might also be produced for the SP on behalf of its own suppliers (FPs).
+- SLA management module: it is the component that will register all the SLA agreements among the involved parties, checks if the SLAs have been fulfilled or not, and informs the accounting system for the pertinent billable items. - Billing system: It is the component that produces the bill for a customer on behalf of the Service Provider (SP).
+A bill will be produced for the SP on behalf of its own suppliers (FPs).

-Further information about the functionalities and internal architecture of each marketplace module, as well as the internal marketplace interfaces among these modules are defined under T2.6 and will be explained in Deliverable D2.41.
+Further information about the functionalities and internal architecture of each marketplace module, as well as the internal marketplace interfaces among these modules and other minor intermediate modules (e.g. a business service catalogue and service selection component) are defined under T2.6 and will be explained in Deliverable D2.42.

-As shown in 9, the marketplace is connected on one hand to the orchestrator by means of 4 external interfaces (see section 3.5.1), and the dashboard is connected to the Function Store to allow Function Providers to directly interact with this module.
+As shown in Figure 22, the marketplace is connected on one hand to the orchestrator by means of 3 main external interfaces, and the dashboard and brokerage module are connected to the Function.

-Figure 19.
+Figure 22.
 Marketplace external interfaces